DeepRank/3D-Vac/README.md

 │   │
 │   ├── tools
 │   │   ├── clip_C_domain_mhcII.py <- (obsolete) script to clip away the C-domain from all MHC-II generate models │   │   └── run_single_case.py     <- Utility to run only one 3D modelling in case one or few are missing
 │   │
 │   └── visualization              <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 └──
 ```

 ## How to run the pipeline for the pilot dataset:
+In general, the folders are ordered per ste number (0, 1, 2, etc.).
+Every folder contains both `.py` and `.sh` scripts that do not need to be manually submitted.
+The only scripts that need to be submitted, and eventually changed depending on the experiment, are the scripts ordered by number (e.g. `1_build_db2_II.sh`).
+When multiple scripts have the same number, they refer to the same job but for different experiments / mhc-class / mode. (e.g. `1_build_db2_I.sh` and `1_build_db2_II.sh` ), so only one should be run depending on the expeirment.

+If you perform a new experiment, please use a new `.sh` script and write a comment in it explaining what it does (i.e. what it does differently from the other identical scripts, like "Generates db2 only for HLA-C").
 ### Step 0: Preparing the binding affinity targets
 #### 0.1: Building DB1 for MHC-I based on MHCFlurry dataset
 DB1 contains all sequences of pMHC-I (DB1-I) and pMHC-II (DB1-II) and their experimental Binding Affinities (BAs).